Diesel Fumes Carcinogenic, WHO Agency Declares

 The change of status is a significant step towards addressing the concerns of those who are heavily exposed to diesel exhaust, especially those who live in developing countries, where clouds of exhaust from vehicles, generators, and machinery are still common.

-Rich nations like the United States have less problems concerning exhausts because they use modern diesel engines which emit less toxic fumes.
-They also impose stricter guidelines for industries regarding workers’ exposure to diesel fumes.
+Rich nations like the United States have fewer problems concerning exhausts because they use modern diesel engines which emit less toxic fumes.
+They also impose stricter industry guidelines regarding workers’ exposure to diesel fumes.

 “The scientific evidence was compelling and the Working Group’s conclusion was unanimous, diesel engine exhaust causes lung cancer in humans,” said Dr. Christopher Portier, the group’s leader.
 “Given the additional health impacts from diesel particulates, exposure to this mixture of chemicals should be reduced worldwide.”

-Lobbyists for the diesel industry have contested the study’s results citing that the data used for the study were mostly the subjects’ recollections.
+Lobbyists for the diesel industry have contested the study’s results citing that the data used were mostly the subjects’ recollections.

-Diesel engine manufacturers say that there have been major innovations in their technology that helped reduce vehicle emissions by more than 95 percent over the past decade.
+Diesel engine manufacturers say that major innovations in their technology have helped reduce vehicle emissions by more than 95 percent over the past decade.

 “Diesel exhaust is only a very small contributor to air pollution.
 In southern California, more fine particles come from brake and tire wear than from diesel engines.” the diesel group said in a statement.

-For the united states which is currently implementing Health insurance Reform , the findings will be used by both supporters and proponents of the law.
+For the United States which is currently implementing Health insurance Reform, the findings will be used by both supporters and proponents of the law.
 Supporters will certainly see reform as a necessity to protect the public with new evidence of diesel fumes as a carcinogenic.
-While proponents will focus on the additional burdens placed on the health insurance system and how this will only further tax the American public.
+Proponents will focus on the additional burdens placed on the health insurance system and how this will only further tax the American public.